 In 2019, your business success depends on how you capitalize on this trend.
 When using streaming solutions like Dacast, attracting as many viewers as possible is the name of the game.
 In fact, there are several proven strategies to increase video views.

 Now, let’s discuss six key strategies to increase viewership for live broadcast and VOD content.

 1. Live broadcasts via your website, social media, and beyond

 First up, one of the best ways to increase views is to ensure your video is everywhere.
 You can achieve this goal in many different ways.
 The simplest is to embed your video or live stream on your website.
 Of course, you can use the same strategy to embed on different websites, too.
 These might include the landing pages and the sites of partners and friends.

-- First, you can use your DaCast Facebook share code.
-Share with viewers in a status update and open a live stream in a new page.
+- First, you can use your Dacast Facebook share code.
+Share with viewers in a status update and open a live stream on a new page.

 - Second, you can use multi-destination streaming via your encoder.
 This allows viewers to access the stream directly in the Facebook newsfeed.